LOVE THE TRAILS? Help out and

 Trail Taster Video: Watch

-Description: This trail is often the last that everyone rides, as it gets you back to the bottom of Kirkton Glen.
-The trailhead is easily found leading off the west side of the forestry up-track behind the church, just a short climb from the end of the Hippy.
+Description: This trail is often the last that everyone rides, as it gets you back to the bottom of Kirkton Glen near to the Church.
+The trailhead is easily found leading off the west side of the forestry up-track behind the church, just a short 100m climb from the end of the Hippy.
 The Goblin has some knobbly and techy sections and offers a twisty line right next to a deep gorge.
 The riding is a what we'd describe as red grade with black consequences as there are serious implications if you ride off the edge of the cliff and into the gorge so, RIDE WITH CARE!

 Length: 420m